Rosary-based prayers: Chaplet of the Seven Sorrows

 The Chaplet of the Seven Sorrows, which is also called the Rosary of the Seven Sorrows, the Rosary of the Seven Swords or the Servite Rosary, is a chaplet that originated with the Servite Order and is a form of devotion to the Seven Dolours of Mary and Our Lady of Sorrows.

 In 1233, seven members of a Florentine Confraternity devoted to the Mother of God founded the Servite Order.
 According to tradition, the Virgin Mary appeared to the young men and exhorted them to devote themselves to her service.
 They retired on Monte Senario near Florence, where they experienced another vision of Mary.
 There they formed a new Order called the Servants of Mary, or Servites.
 In 1239, they took up the sorrows of Mary standing under the Cross, known as Our Lady of Sorrows, as the principal devotion of their order.
 The Servites developed the three most common devotions to Our Lady's Sorrows, one of which is the Rosary of the Seven Sorrows.

 During the 18th century, a set of introductory prayers for the Servite Rosary was written by Alphonsus Liguori in his book The Glories of Mary.

 Between 1981 and 1989, during the Marian apparitions of Our Lady of Kibeho in Kibeho, Rwanda, the Virgin Mary reportedly instructed one of the three recognized seers, Marie-Claire Mukangango, to spread the devotion to the Seven Sorrows Rosary.
 She also explained to her the graces associated with reciting the Rosary.

-Dominican Rosary

-The best known example of a rosary-based prayer is the Dominican Rosary which is ubiquitously called the Rosary.
-In traditional form it involves contemplation on fifteen Rosary mysteries (as three sets of five mysteries each), while Our Father, Hail Mary and Glory be to the Father prayers are recited.
-Commonly, just one set of mysteries, out of three or four sets, is prayed.

-This Rosary prayer goes back several centuries and there are differing views among experts on its exact history.
-In the 16th century, Pope Pius V established the current form of the original 15 mysteries for this Rosary and they remained so until the 20th century.
-Pope John Paul II proposed an additional set of five mysteries known as the "Luminous" mysteries as a manner of reflecting on Christ's life during his public ministry.
-Some choose to pray the Luminous mysteries or retain the "Psalter of Our Lady" and pray the 15 original mysteries.